Good Kid: 2015–2020: Formation and Good Kid 1–2

+2021–2025: Rise, tours, and Good Kid 3–4

 By mid-2021, Good Kid had experienced a surge of popularity with the Fortnite community.
-Fortnite streamers on sites like Twitch and YouTube would often play Good Kid music in their streams, introducing it to their viewers.
-This extended to high-profile players such as FaZe Clan and Bugha.
-The band members began participating in these streams, retweeting Fortnite montages that included their music.
+Fortnite streamers would often play Good Kid music in their streams, introducing it to their viewers.
+This extended to high-profile players such as Bugha and members of the esports organization FaZe Clan.
+The band members began participating in these streams by promoting Fortnite gameplay montages that included their music on social media.
 Fortnite players campaigned for Good Kid music to be added to the in-game radio.
-In response, Epic Games asked Good Kid to send in two of their songs for inclusion.
+In response, Epic Games asked Good Kid to submit two of their songs for inclusion.
 Epic Games settled on "Witches", which was added that June, to positive reception by the band.
 Their song "Orbit" would also be added in late October of that same year.
 "No Time to Explain" would also be added in late 2022.
+By September 2022, Good Kid was selling out shows across the United States and had over 425,000 monthly Spotify listeners.

 In response to controversy over DMCA claims, and the number of people including their music in streams, Good Kid said it would not issue takedowns against streamers.
 According to Tsafatinos, this reaction came from the band's observation that most streamers were young people who "just wanna play the music that they like on stream", and likely did not know about the DMCA system.
-A separate interview in 2024 with Tsafatinos later clarified that data showed that it was more financially viable for Good Kid to allow others to freely use their music on YouTube than if they were to monetize it through YouTube's Content ID system.
+A separate interview in 2024 with Tsafatinos later clarified that data showed that it was more financially viable for Good Kid to allow others to freely use their music on YouTube than if they were to monetize it through YouTube's Content ID system, as the editors of several larger creators would use their music (namely one instance of an editor who worked for MrBeast) and the band would achieve further growth through those videos.